Aarti-Darji/Aarti-Darji.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a 3rd year undergraduate majoring in Data Science with a concentration in Psychology and minor in Mathematics at The University of Texas at Arlington.
+I'm a 4th year undergraduate majoring in Data Science with a concentration in Psychology and minor in Mathematics at The University of Texas at Arlington.
 My interdsiciplinary background has introduced me to a diverse range of research areas.
 I'm particularly interested in designing on-body sensors and wearables to measure different bio-physiological responses.
-I've also been interested in fabricating silicone textures that can enhance a user's haptic perception when interacting with user interfaces.

-Another area I'm interested in is medical image analysis via deep learning frameworks.
-I've worked with Histopathology and Multiplexed Immunofluorescence images by compressing them into latent space representations and comparing these different modalities to find similarities in morphological structure and visualize protein expression.
+My research interests include mutlimodal representation learning for multi-omics and non-omics datasets for retrieval and fusions tasks.
+I'm also interested in developing visualization tools single cell datasets for exploration and interpretation with the support of Agentic AI.

-I've been fortunate to be advised by [Jacob Luber](https://luberlab.org/) and [Cesar Torres](https://hybridatelier.uta.edu/).
+I've been fortunate to be advised by [Jacob Luber](https://luberlab.org/), [Cesar Torres](https://hybridatelier.uta.edu/) and [Nils Gehlenborg](https://hidivelab.org/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.